"how-to" magazines & journals* Indexing * More Links

 Currently Published * No longer published *

-You may want to subscribe to one or more of these currently published periodicals:
+You may want to subscribe to one or more of these currently published "how to" periodicals:

 As your research becomes more focused and you become more interested in publishing your genealogy, you may find you want to subscribe to some of the more scholarly genealogy journals.
 These periodicals publish well researched genealogical summaries that are valuable not just for the lineage covered, but for insights into methodology and variety of sources available to the genealogists.

 - The American Genealogist (nicknamed TAG) was founded in 1922 by Donald Lines Jacobus and has promoted careful analysis and thorough documentation through publication of articles that rise to the standards set forth by the editors.

 - NGS Quarterly (with membership in the National Genealogical Society) is another of the more scholarly magazines with articles about families that are both instructinve and interesting, even though you may not have related ancestors, as well as guides for researching localities and record types.